Cyber Fraud and Recovery in Hong Kong

-Business Email Compromise (also known as "BEC") is a type online scam where a fraudster either illegally gains access to a business email account or creates an email account using a domain name that is almost identical to the business targeted and uses said account to impersonate an employee of the company owner’s identity and get unsuspecting employees to unknowingly help the fraudster to defraud their own company.
+Business Email Compromise (also known as “BEC”) is a type of online scam where a fraudster either illegally gains access to a business email account or creates an email account using a domain name that is almost identical to the business targeted and uses the said account to impersonate an employee of the company owner’s identity and get unsuspecting employees to unknowingly help the fraudster to defraud their own company.

 3. CEO Scam

-A CEO Scam is where the fraudsters use various means to impersonate the Chief Executive Officer (or high-level executive) of the company in an attempt to trick an employee in the accounting department into executing an unauthorized bank transfer.
+A CEO Scam is where the fraudsters use various means to impersonate the Chief Executive Officer (or high-level executive) of the company in an attempt to trick an employee in the accounting department into executing an unauthorised bank transfer.
 The employee targeted by this type of scam is often asked to keep the transaction secret by the fake CEO for a multitude of reasons.
 This type of scam is often perpetrated in conjunction with the business email compromise type of attacks.

 4. Online Shopping Scam